LogtalkDotOrg/logtalk3/library/listing/NOTES.md

 	| ?- data::debug(k42).
 	...

-Note that the semantic of complementing categories require that we use the `(::)/2` control construct instead of the `(^^)/2` control construct as a _super_ call would be interpreted as made from the complemented object.
+Note that the semantics of complementing categories require that we use the `(::)/2` control construct instead of the `(^^)/2` control construct as a _super_ call would be interpreted as made from the complemented object.